All Categories Telraam Outdoor Power supply for Telraam S2 Outdoor

 Summary

-• Power supply is different for first and second version of Telraam S2 Outdoor
+• Power supply for Final version of Telraam S2 outdoor is based on USB-C (5V 0.5A minimal)

 • Telraam clients in Belgium may request a solar kit (extra cost)